You might be surprised what you can make into a membership site.

 But don’t be too restrictive when building your classifieds site.
 It’s easy to push users away.

 Hostfully is a MemberPress site you might want to look at for inspiration in this area.

 This innovative company uses MemberPress to create a subscription platform where property owners can collect and manage their vacation rental listings from the four major players (Airbnb, HomeAway, Booking.com, and TripAdvisor) all in one place.

 Do you know everything there is to know about Star Wars, Harry Potter, or any other huge fandom?
 Or do you even just know more than the average fan?

-While this type of membership site will definitely attract a lot of viewers and readers, it might be hard to monetize without spending the time needed to become an influencer, there’s huge money-making potential in this area.
+A fandom membership site will definitely attract a lot of viewers and readers.
+If you’re willing to spend the time needed to become an influencer, there’s huge money-making potential in this area.

 Speaking of that…

 People need entertainment.
 And patron membership sites allow consumers to support their favorite entertainers without also supporting a middleman.

 Patron membership sites can double as content libraries.
 Members pay to access the work of a specific group or person.
 Some are even built with general support in mind instead of an exchange of goods.

 People want to help their favorite creators continue in their creative processes, and they can be willing to offer support over the long haul.